Denver Metal Roofing Specialists

 The tin roof style is outdated and is rarely used in today’s modern metal roofing.
 Today, some of the only places left using a tin roof are rustic bars and maybe a few dog houses.
 It is considered fragile and there are stronger options available at the same or lower prices.

 If you’re interested in the tin roof style, without the disadvantages of using tin, check out Natural metal roofing to get that aged look.

 Copper and Zinc provide a natural metal look that captures the eye and inspires awe.
 Over time, the look gathers a patina (that blue-green look) that adds to its beauty.

 These styles of roofs can be more expensive, but continue to offer the investment-grade advantage as other styles.
 The patina offers further resistance against corrosive elements, thereby extending the lives of copper and zinc roofs.

 Often used in historical and landmark settings, natural metal roofing gives your roof and property a luxurious look that will last for decades.
 There are several considerations when using a copper or zinc roof.
 Contact us to discuss options and get further details.

 Standing seam metal roofs use a pattern of ridges or grooves on metal roofing sheets.
 This style uses vertical panels to create a smooth look for every roof pitch.
 It is called standing seam because each panel fully interlocks with the adjacent with a single ‘standing’ seam that opens and folds into place.

-In Colorado, standing seam is a popular option because of its durability and ability to shed snow and water.
-Many buildings in places like Vail, Beaver Creek, and Winter Park, use standing seam to withstand the harsh weather conditions in the Rocky Mountains.
+In Colorado, a standing seam is a popular option because of its durability and ability to shed snow and water.
+Many buildings in places like Vail, Beaver Creek, and Winter Park, use standing seams to withstand the harsh weather conditions in the Rocky Mountains.